 Eventually, I waded deep into the river to access the head of a run near the other bank.
 It looked like a spot where a big fish might hang out.
 First cast in, I felt a tap on my micro-thin Euro leader.
 Then, I was off for a ride.

-I don’t know if it was the same fish as last week, but it certainly fit the bill for a good-sized fish.
+I don’t know if it was the same fish as last week, but it certainly fit the bill for a good-sized trout.
 And, it pulled just as hard, darting this way and that, as I hoped my knots would hold.

 Eventually, I won the battle.
 The fish taped at 19″.
 I was so relieved when it flopped into the net.
 The three hours of flogging the same stretch were worth it.